 - Each probationary review committee shall be required to conduct an evaluation of each full-time probationary faculty appointee assigned to such review committee by the College President and render reports required by this rule to the President, the probationary faculty appointee and to the Board during the regular College year. - 2.
-The probationary review committee and the probationer shall understand that the purpose of the evaluation is twofold; namely to guide the probationer so that their effectiveness in their faculty appointment shall be upgraded, and to provide a simple record of their annual performance of their probationary appointment. - 3.
-The probationary period will normally be 8 quarters in duration excluding summer quarter and will not normally exceed 8 quarters.
-Three written recommendation reports are due to the Board of Trustees; one during the 2nd, 5th, and 8th quarters of employment.
-The committee must evaluate the probationer during each of the 8 quarters.
-If spring quarter evaluations raise concerns regarding the probationer's performance, the committee must meet with the probationer to review those evaluations prior to the last contract day of spring quarter after the probationer's grades have been turned in.
+The probationary review committee and the probationer shall understand that the purpose of the evaluation is twofold; namely to guide the probationer so that their effectiveness in their faculty appointment shall be upgraded, and to provide a simple record of their annual performance of their probationary appointment.

-- 4. The probationary review committee will observe the probationer's classes between weeks four (4) and nine (9) of the quarter.
+- 3. The probationary period will usually not exceed nine (9) consecutive college quarters, excluding summer quarters.
+However, the 1991 Tenure Modification Act does allow, upon recommendation from the review committee and with written consent of the probationary faculty member, for the Board of Trustees to extend the faculty member's candidacy for one (1), two (2), or three (3) quarters beyond the maximum probationary period of nine (9) consecutive quarters, excluding summer quarters.
+No such extension shall be made, however, unless the probationary committee's recommendation is based on its belief that the probationary faculty member needs additional time to complete satisfactorily a Performance Improvement Plan (PIP) already in progress and in the committee's further belief that the probationary faculty member will complete the plan satisfactorily. - 4.
+Three (3) written recommendation reports are due to the Board of Trustees; one during the 2nd, 5th, and 8th quarters of employment.
+The committee must evaluate the probationer during eight (8) quarters.
+If spring quarter evaluations raise concerns regarding the probationer's performance, the committee must meet with the probationer to review those evaluations prior to the last contract day of spring quarter after the probationer's grades have been turned in. - 5.
+The probationary review committee will observe the probationer's classes between weeks four (4) and nine (9) of the quarter.
 Both the probationer and reviewer must agree on the date, time, and place of the observation at least 24 hours in advance of the observation.
-The probationer may request to be observed prior to week 4. - 5.
-The probationer will complete a self-analysis of their teaching practice and participation in campus governance and other job duties.
-This self-analysis should also include a review of goals for the duration of the probationary process.
-This self-analysis will be completed during Fall Quarter and submitted to the chair of the probationary review committee.
-The probationer may submit an update to their self-analysis based on a review of Fall Quarter student evaluations.
-The update must be submitted to the chair of the probationary review committee by the end of week two (2) of the winter quarter. - 6.
+The probationer may request to be observed prior to week 4. - 6.
+The probationer will complete a Professional Development Plan (PDP) which examines their teaching practice and participation in campus governance and other job duties.
+This PDP should also include a review of goals for the duration of the probationary process.
+It will be completed during Fall Quarter and submitted to the chair of the probationary review committee.
+The plan may be created in collaboration between the probationer and the probationary review committee.
+The probationer may submit an update to their PDP based on a review of Fall Quarter student evaluations.
+The update must be submitted to the chair of the probationary review committee by the end of week two (2) of the winter quarter.
+The PDP is considered a working document and may be adjusted by the probationer in consultation with the probationary review committee. - 7.
 Every effort will be made to ensure online observations of probationary faculty are as equitable to a face-to-face evaluation as possible.